shishir101/MyWebsite/README.md

 # MyWebsite
-I am creating my own website and laearning how to code
+I am creating my own website and learning how to code